 “Sounds like a plan.”

-Yes, right now as I sit here kissing the man I love and finishing another school year, the future was looking bright.
+Yes, right now as I sit here kissing the man I love and finishing another year of college, the future was looking bright.

 (Hey my readers!
 Thank you so much for reading my story!
 One more chapter of Lizzie and Abby and that will be the end their college years!
 I will then be doing a time skip into the summer of their college graduation.
 Stay tuned! 🙂 )